a-latyshev/dolfinx-external-operator/README.md

 ## Citation

-If you use `dolfinx-external-operator` in your research, please cite the following publication:
+If you use `dolfinx-external-operator` in your research, please cite the following publication (BibLaTex):

 ```
 @inproceedings{ORBi-bd33839e-f32f-4005-b706-a618d5bf1b0d,